GraxCode/zelixkiller/README.md

 Transformers marked with a star may also work using transformers intended for more recent versions.
 Crossed out means that the transformer is not implemented yet.
+## Which transformer
+If you're not sure which transformer you should use please use this [guide](docs/GUIDE.md).

 ## Libraries needed
 commons-io 2.6, commons-cli 1.4, asm 6+